False Positive (film)

-False Positive is a 2021 American horror film, directed by John Lee, from a screenplay by Lee and Ilana Glazer.
-It stars Glazer, Justin Theroux, Pierce Brosnan, and Sophia Bush.
+False Positive is a 2021 American psychological horror film directed by John Lee from a screenplay he co-wrote with Ilana Glazer.
+The film stars Glazer, Justin Theroux, and Pierce Brosnan.

-It had its world premiere at the Tribeca Film Festival on June 18, 2021.
-It was released on June 25, 2021 by Hulu.
+False Positive had its world premiere at the Tribeca Film Festival on June 18, 2021 and was released in the United States by Hulu on June 25, 2021.

 Plot

 Copywriter Lucy Martin lives with her husband Adrian in Manhattan.
 The couple have been trying to conceive for two years and decide to seek out Dr. John Hindle, Adrian's former teacher and a leading fertility doctor.
 Lucy becomes pregnant after Dr. Hindle inseminates her, using a technique he invented.
 During an ultrasound she discovers she is pregnant with triplets: male twins and a female.
 Hindle suggests a selective reduction; either the twins or the daughter should be terminated to ensure a healthy pregnancy and birth.
 Adrian and Lucy decide to keep the girl.
 Lucy joins a group of expecting mothers, where she befriends Corgan, who got pregnant using IVF.
 Online, Lucy discovers Grace Singleton, a spiritual midwife with a natural approach and develops a fascination with her.

 During the reduction, Lucy passes out and hears Adrian and Hindle talk.
 Later, she bleeds excessively from her uterus, which Hindle dismisses as a common instance.
 Adrian presents Hindle with an award and Lucy grows wary of him.
 Lucy finds a safe in Adrian's office and shares with Corgan her growing suspicions that Hindle did something to her unborn daughter and Adrian is aware.
 After Lucy has further complications, Hindle blames this on antenatal depression and prescribes her medication, which she takes.
 After having a dream where she sees Hindle and Adrian having sex, Lucy opens Adrian's safe and finds a file on her, including evidence that she is being monitored.
 Corgan takes the file to show her lawyer husband and suggests that Lucy behave normally until she knows more.
 Lucy confronts Adrian, admitting she doesn't feel safe with Hindle.
-Lucy experiences further strange dreams and visions including nearly drowning in a bathful of bloody water.
+Lucy experiences further strange dreams and visions including nearly drowning in a bath full of bloody water.